svc-bot-mds/terraform-provider-vmds/docs/resources/cluster.md

 ### Optional

-- `data_plane_id` (String) ID of the data-plane where the cluster is running.Its a required field when we create a cluster which is Self-hosted via BYO Cloud
+- `data_plane_id` (String) ID of the data-plane where the cluster is running.
+It's a required field when we create a cluster which is self-hosted via BYO Cloud
 - `dedicated` (Boolean) If present and set to `true`, the cluster will get deployed on a dedicated data-plane in current Org.
 - `network_policy_ids` (Set of String) IDs of network policies to attach to the cluster.
 - `service_type` (String) Type of MDS Cluster to be created.
 Supported values: `RABBITMQ` .